Lorenzo Basso

 What is a Slipped Disc?

 A slipped disc, also known as a herniated disc, is a common condition that affects the spine.
-The spinal discs act as shock absorbers between the vertebrae and allow for movement of the spine.
-When a disc slips or herniates, it can put pressure on nearby nerves and cause pain, numbness, or weakness in the affected area.
+The spinal discs act as shock absorbers between the vertebrae (back bones) and allow for movement of the spine.
+When a disc slips, it can put pressure on nearby nerves and cause pain, numbness, or weakness in the affected area.
+The most common location for a slipped disc is the lower back.
+Symptoms may vary from mild discomfort to severe pain.
+Some people may experience radiating pain in the buttocks, hips and legs.
+Most cases of slipped disc resolve spontaneously between 6 weeks and 3 months.

 The Importance of Rest and Rehabilitation

-A physiotherapist will work with you through a rehabilitation plan tailored to your needs.
+After a slipped disc injury, it is important to take a period of rest from strenuous activities in order to give time to your body to heal.
+A physiotherapist will work with you through a rehabilitation plan.
 In the initial phase, the goal will be to relieve the pain and improve mobility.
-Once the pain has subsided, you will be guided through an exercise program to strengthen your back muscles.
+Once the pain has subsided, you will be guided through an exercise program to regain strength in your back muscles.

 Returning to Deadlifting Safely

 Before returning to deadlifting, it's crucial to consult with your physiotherapist to ensure that it's safe to do so.
 He will assess your condition and advise you on the appropriate course of action.
+The following tips can help you safely return to deadlifting after a slipped disc:

 1. Start Slowly